ampproject/amphtml/contributing/getting-started-quick.md

 * For pushes after the first, just use `git push`
 * If you don't get a new review within 2 business days, feel free to ping the pull request by adding a comment
 * If you see visual diffs reported by [Percy](http://percy.io/ampproject/amphtml), and want to access the results, fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLScZma6qVJtYUTqSm4KtiF3Zc-n5ukNe2GXNFqnaHxospsz0sQ/viewform).
 * Once approved your changes are merged into the amphtml repository by a core committer (you don't do this merge)

 # Delete your branch after your changes are merged (optional)

 * Go to the master branch: `git checkout master`
 * Delete your local branch: `git branch -D <branch name>`
-* Delete the GitHub fork branch: `git push -d origin <branch name>`
+* Delete the corresponding GitHub fork branch: `git push -d origin <branch name>`

 # See your changes in production

 * If your change affected internal documentation, tests, the build process, etc. you can generally see your changes right after they're merged.
 * If your change was to the code that runs on AMP pages across the web, you'll have to wait for the change to be included in a production release.
 Generally, it takes about 1-2 weeks for a change to be live for all users.
-Reference our [release schedule](release-schedule.md) for more specific details.
+See the [release schedule](release-schedule.md) for more specific details.
 * The [amphtml Releases page](https://github.com/ampproject/amphtml/releases) will list your PR in the first build that contains it. `Pre-release` is the build on the Dev Channel, `Latest Release` is the build in production.
-* Opt-in to using the Dev Channel in a browser by enabling `dev-channel` on the [AMP Experiments](https://cdn.ampproject.org/experiments.html) page.
+* Opt in to using the Dev Channel in a browser by enabling `dev-channel` on the [AMP Experiments](https://cdn.ampproject.org/experiments.html) page.
-* Find the AMP version being used on a page in the developer console, i.e. `Powered by AMP ⚡ HTML – Version <build number>`).
+* Find the AMP version being used on a page in the developer console, i.e. `Powered by AMP ⚡ HTML – Version <build number>`.